Universal Translation Services

 FAQs

-The term “certified true copies” is used to describe a document that has been verified by an authorized agency.
+The term “certified true copies” is used to describe a document that an authorized agency has verified.
 In this case, the agency is the U.S. Government.
-A valid certified copy of a birth certificate or additional certificate, for example, would be the same as what you would find in the National Archives.
+For example, a valid certified copy of a birth certificate or additional certificate would be the same as what you would find in the National Archives.

 The first thing that comes to mind is to make sure it has a seal on it.
 If it doesn’t have a seal, then it’s probably fake.
 Next, look at the stamping date.
 If it’s too recent, then it’s probably a fake.

 The only way to get a “certified” copy is through an official government agency.
-The US Postal Service does not issue copies of birth certificates, and neither do any other state or local agencies.
-If you want a copy of a birth certificate or divorce certificate for yourself or someone else, you must go to the county clerk where the event took place.
+The US Postal Service and other state or local agencies do not issue copies of birth certificates.
+If you want a copy of a birth or divorce certificate for yourself or someone else, you must go to the county clerk where the event occurred.
 You must also provide proof of identity (driver’s license) and residency (utility bill).

 If we can help you with any questions, please feel free to contact us